ambernmorris/Portfolio_Projects/README.md

 # Portfolio_Projects
-#In this repository, sample work of mine can be viewed.
+#In this repository, sample SQL and R work of mine can be viewed.
 Please reach out to me at ambermorris@berkeley.edu with any questions or requests.